Will Medicare Cover Insulin?

 What if my insulin isn’t on my plan’s formulary?

-Medicare drug plans must cover at least one product in each insulin category.
+Each plan’s formulary must cover a wide range of drugs, but it might not include your specific insulin.
+In most cases, a similar drug should be available.
 If your prescribed insulin isn’t covered, you can request a formulary exception, supported by medical documentation from your provider.

 Can I get a 90-day supply of insulin?